by ProcureDeskLast Updated : May-26-2019

 As per this survey, the cost of a purchase order decreases from $89.73 to $30.72 when you implement a cloud-based eProcurement software.
 That is a reduction of 65%.

-Our recommendation is that you calculate the purchase order cost by studying your purchasing process.
+We recommend that you calculate the purchase order cost by studying your purchasing process.

-You can read our purchase order cost guide to read more about it or here is a brief summary
+You can read our purchase order cost guide to read more about it or here is a summary

 You can use the purchase order cost template to calculate your own cost.